databricks/terraform-provider-databricks/docs/resources/grant.md

 Securable objects are hierarchical and privileges are inherited downward.
 The highest level object that privileges are inherited from is the catalog.
 This means that granting a privilege on a catalog or schema automatically grants the privilege to all current and future objects within the catalog or schema.
 Privileges that are granted on a metastore are not inherited.

-Every `databricks_grants` resource must have exactly one securable identifier and one or more `grant` blocks with the following arguments:
+Every `databricks_grant` resource must have exactly one securable identifier and the following arguments:

 - `principal` - User name, group name or service principal application ID.
 - `privileges` - One or more privileges that are specific to a securable type.